 Published in Thrombosis Research

-The largest independently funded, retrospective, observational real-world database analysis comparing the effectiveness and safety of ELIQUIS vs XARELTO® (rivaroxaban) for commercially insured and Medicare Advantage patients with DVT/PE (n=41,830).10
+The largest independently funded, retrospective, observational real-world database analysis comparing the effectiveness and safety of ELIQUIS vs XARELTO® (rivaroxaban) for commercially insured and Medicare Advantage patients with DVT/PE (N=41,830).15

 U.S. FULL PRESCRIBING INFORMATION, INCLUDING BOXED WARNINGS